jonwashburn/recognition-ledger/PROOF_STATUS.md

 - `AXIOM_INVENTORY.md`: Complete list of files with axioms and counts

 ## Archived Status Documents
 All previous status documents have been moved to `archived_status_docs/` to reduce confusion.
 This file (`PROOF_STATUS.md`) is now the single source of truth for project status.

+## Key Architectural Improvement
+- **Eliminated Redundancy**: The formal/AxiomProofs.lean was attempting to re-prove what foundation/ already proves with zero axioms/sorries
+- **Single Source of Truth**: All axiom proofs now come from foundation/ directory
+- **Clean Dependency Graph**: Fixed imports in RecognitionScience.lean and Phase1_Foundation.lean